 Although Medicare is a Federal program, Clover Health Choice (PPO) is available only to individuals who live in our plan service area.
 To remain a member of our plan, you must continue to reside in the plan service area.
 The service area is described below.

-Our service area includes this county in Texas: Bexar
+Our service area includes these counties in Tennessee: Davidson, Rutherford and Williamson.
 If you plan to move out of the service area, please contact Member Services (phone numbers are printed on the back cover of this booklet).
 When you move, you will have a Special Enrollment Period that will allow you to switch to Original Medicare or enroll in a Medicare health or drug plan that is available in your new location.